tetratelabs-attic/getenvoy.io/site/content/platforms/envoy/docker.md

 ## Requirements ##

-Any Linux distribution with Docker installed.
+Any host OS on x86-64 architecture with Docker installed.

 ## Installation ##

-To use the `nightly` build instead, replace the word `stable` with `nightly`

 1. **Pull latest docker image.
 ```